The Reports of Sir Edward Coke, Kt. in English, in Thirteen Parts Compleat (with References to All the Ancient and Modern Books of the Law)

 The Reports of Sir Edward Coke

-Title page from The Reports of Sir Edward Coke, volume three, George Wythe Collection, Wolf Law Library, College of William & Mary.
+Title page from The Reports of Sir Edward Coke, volume one, George Wythe Collection, Wolf Law Library, College of William & Mary.

 Author Sir Edward Coke